Nemo Library - introduction and purpose

 [Nemo Library Coordinate Systems]; both documents are included

-in the distribution and are viewable on-line.
-Abundant comments accompany
+in the distribution and are viewable on‑line.
+Abundant comments and many

 The use of the Nemo Library is governed by a